mzgol/jquery-migrate/warnings.md

 **Solution**: Don't call `jQuery` with just `"#"`.
 If you construct your ID selector dynamically, make sure the string appended to `"#"` is not empty.

-### \[selector-hash\] JQMIGRATE: Attribute selector with '#' must be quoted
-### \[selector-hash\] JQMIGRATE: Attribute selector with '#' was not fixed

-**Cause:** Selectors such as `a[href=#main]` are not valid CSS syntax because the value contains special characters that are not quoted.
-Until jQuery 1.11.3/2.1.4 this was accepted, but the behavior is non-standard and was never documented.
-In later versions this selector throws an error. *In some cases with complex selectors, Migrate may not attempt a repair.* In those cases a fatal error will be logged on the console and you will need to fix the selector manually.

-**Solution**: Put quotes around any attribute values that have special characters, e.g. `a[href="#main"]`.
-The warning message contains the selector that caused the problem, use that to find the selector in the source files.

 ### \[quirks\] JQMIGRATE: jQuery is not compatible with Quirks Mode

 **Cause:** A browser runs in "quirks mode" when the HTML document does not have a `<!doctype ...>` as its first non-blank line, or when the doctype in the file is invalid.
 This mode causes the browser to emulate 1990s-era (HTML3) behavior.
 In Internet Explorer, it also causes many high-performance APIs to be hidden in order to better emulate ancient browsers. jQuery has never been compatible with, or tested in, quirks mode.